 (One booking note on Austin vs McMahon, by the way.
 The anti authority gimmick has been done over and over since in several different places but a key difference is that Austin vs McMahon was about control and not holding him back from success.
 Vince wanted to control Austin because he embarrassed him and wouldn’t toe the line, he didn’t prevent him from succeeding in the first place.
 That’s not the same thing as what we see so much today, but to be honest I don’t think that can be redone.
 It was lightning in a bottle and we along with wrestling bookers everywhere need to accept that.)

 The Booking wasn’t really that great

-You had a lot of angles and characters that were jettisoned after a week or two, and some bad payoffs to ones that were allowed to run for while (Higher Power, anyone?).
-You had hostshot title changes, some which totally invalidated the results of Pay Per View matches the night before, put on the show just to counteract what was going on over on WCW Nitro on TNT at the same time.
+You had a lot of angles and characters that were jettisoned after a week or two, and some bad payoffs to ones that were allowed to run for a while.
+You had hostshot title changes, some which totally invalidated the results of Pay Per View matches the night before, that were put on the show just to counteract what was going on over on WCW Nitro on TNT at the same time.
 Half the stuff they did back then would get absolutely crushed if they tried it today so why do it again?